 The Psychology Department invites students majoring in Psychology or Child Development to apply to our Honors Program.
-In this program, our top students conduct an independent research project under the supervision of a Psychology faculty sponsor.
+In this program, our top students engage in research activities under the supervision of a Psychology faculty sponsor.
 This is a year long program, which begins in the fall.
 Students will be working independently with a faculty mentor (see below) and in the fall, they also participate in a seminar course.
 Students planning to pursue graduate training in Psychology or Child Development are strongly encouraged to apply.

 Students must meet the following requirements to be considered for admission to the Honors Program:

 The following are guidelines for ideal candidates for the Honors Program.
 If your application meets most but not all of the outlined criteria, it is recommended that you make an appointment with the Program Director (Dr. Kelly Campbell; email@example.com) to discuss your application.
 Our selection guidelines are kept flexible to accommodate differing applicant pools from year-to-year.